Who is this product for?

 There is an extraction cost which you will pay, regardless of success.
-This fee will cover the consumables used and a percentage of our labour.
-We have kept the price to you as low as possible and do not make a profit on this part of the process.
+This fee will cover the consumables used, labour and postage.

 The older the item, the higher the likelihood that the DNA has degraded, depending on its exposure to sunlight, moisture and other variables.
 DNA is however, relatively stable in the right conditions.
 For genotyping, we have found that more recent samples have a higher chance of success.